Project By

 Prepare for future carbon pricing and regulatory requirements with ISO-compatible measurement standards

-Gain competitive advantage through transparent sustainability metrics for AI products and services
+Gain a competitive advantage through transparent sustainability metrics for AI products and services

 Make informed trade-offs between model performance and environmental impact with clear, actionable data